-District costs for fringe benefits for federally-funded staff shall be allowable as noted below:
+District costs for fringe benefits for federally funded staff shall be allowable as noted below:

-- All benefit costs shall be in accordance with the district's Summary of Employee Benefits - All leave benefits shall be in accordance with the district's written Leaves and Absences Policy (DEC Local) - The benefit costs shall be distributed equitably at the same allocation rate (percentage) as the base compensation - The benefit costs were earned and paid during the grant period - All benefit costs shall be allowable under the Internal Revenue Service, Fringe Benefits Guide (as subjected to taxes, as required by federal statute) - Severance pay in excess of the normal severance pay paid by the non-Federal entity upon termination is unallowable.
+- Benefit costs shall be in accordance with the district's plan of Employee Benefits - Leave benefits shall be in accordance with the district's written Leaves and Absences Policy (DEC Local) - The benefit costs shall be distributed equitably at the same allocation rate (percentage) as the base compensation - The benefit costs were earned and paid during the grant period - Benefit costs shall be allowable under the Internal Revenue Service, Fringe Benefits Guide (as subjected to taxes, as required by federal statute) - Severance pay in excess of the normal severance pay paid by the non-Federal entity upon termination is unallowable (200.431). - The district does not pay vested accrued leave.

-The district shall not charge any benefit costs to a federally-funded grant if the benefit costs are not in accordance with district's Summary of Employee Benefits, School Board Policy, or other written benefit plan(s).
+The district shall not charge any benefit costs to a federally funded grant if the benefit costs are not in accordance with district's plan of Employee Benefits, School Board Policy, or other written benefit plan(s).